mihirchronicles/mihirchronicles.github.io/content/bookshelf/algorithms-to-live-by.md

 - Love is like organized crime.
 - Communication is one of those delightful things that work only in practice; in theory it’s impossible.
 - When our expectations are uncertain and the data are noisy, the best bet is to paint with a broad brush.
 - Unless we have good reason to think otherwise, it seems that our best guide to the future is a mirror image of the past.
-The nearest thing to clairvoyance is to assume that history repeats itself — backward.
+The nearest thing to clairvoyance is to assume that history repeats itself - backward.
-- When the future is foggy, it turns out you don’t need a calendar—just a to-do list.
+- When the future is foggy, it turns out you don’t need a calendar-just a to-do list.
 - Learning the structure of the world around us and forming lasting social relationships are both lifelong tasks.
 - Living by the wisdom of computer science doesn’t sound so bad after all.
 And unlike most advice, it’s backed up by proofs.
-- Do the difficult things while they are easy and do the great things while they are small. — Lao Tzu
+- Do the difficult things while they are easy and do the great things while they are small. - Lao Tzu